afps-spec

 Abstract

-Agent Flow Packaging Standard (AFPS) is an open specification for declaring portable AI workflow packages.
-It defines a JSON-based manifest format for four package types — flows, skills, tools, and providers — along with their dependency model, schema system, archive layout, and provider authentication metadata.
+Agent Format Packaging Standard (AFPS) is an open specification for declaring portable AI workflow packages.
+It defines a JSON-based manifest format for four package types — agents, skills, tools, and providers — along with their dependency model, schema system, archive layout, and provider authentication metadata.
 AFPS standardizes package definition and composition; it does not define tool-calling protocols, agent-to-agent transport, or runtime execution APIs.

 Status of this Document